-DIRK BARTZ PRIZE FOR VISUAL COMPUTING IN MEDICINE (EUROGRAPHICS MEDICAL PRIZE) The Eurographics Association organizes a biannual competition to acknowledge the contribution that computer graphics and visualization are playing in the medical field, and to encourage further development.
+DIRK BARTZ PRIZE FOR VISUAL COMPUTING IN MEDICINE AND LIFE SCIENCES (EUROGRAPHICS MEDICAL PRIZE) The Eurographics Association organizes a biannual competition to acknowledge the contribution that computer graphics and visualization are playing in the medical field, and to encourage further development.
 Until 2019, the prize was collocated with the Eurographics Conference.
 From 2021 on, it will be collocated with EG/VGTC EuroVis.
 Originally called "Eurographics Medical Prize", the competition was renamed to "Dirk Bartz Prize for Visual Computing in Medicine" in 2010 - in honor of Dirk Bartz who passed away far too early in March 2010.
+In 2021, the competition was further renamed to "Dirk Bartz Prize for Visual Computing in Medicine and Life Sciences" to include also advances in biology and life sciences.
 Dirk Bartz was a highly recognized and enthusiastic scientist, teacher and promoter of Visual Computing in Medicine.
 Furthermore, he was an active member of the Eurographics Association and Chair of the EG Medical Prize 2007 and 2009.

-HALL OF FAME 2021 EuroVis 2021, Zurich, Switzerland
+HALL OF FAME

+2023

-Medical Prize Chairs: Steffen Oeltze-Jafra, Otto von Guericke University Magdeburg, Germany Renata Georgia Raidou, TU Wien, Austria Event Report: EuroVis 2021 - Dirk Bartz Prize First Prize: Visual Exploration of Intracranial Aneurysm Blood Flow Adapted to the Clinical Researcher
+EuroVis 2023, Leipzig, Germany Medical Prize Chairs: Torsten W. Kuhlen, RWTH, Germany Renata Georgia Raidou, TU Wien, Austria Event Report: EuroVis 2023 - Dirk Bartz Prize

+First Prize: Visual Exploration, Analysis, and Communication of Physiological Processes

+Laura Garrison and Stefan Bruckner